imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 }
 ```

-With `beforeUpload` and `customRequest` defined, we just need to use them in Upload:
+With `beforeUpload` and `customRequest` defined, we can use them in
+Upload's hooks:
 ```tsx
 class Test extends React.Component {
   render() {